NFL vs. MLB vs. NHL vs. NBA – Who Comes Out on Top?

 Nothing before or since has caused the NFL – or any other sport – to be more at the center of the conversation than the political fallout from player protests.

 More worrying for the NFL is that there have been two Super Bowls since the controversy first ignited.
-Not only has neither come close to matching the level of conversation around the protests, but the level of interest seems to have declined year on year.
+Not only has neither come close to matching the level of conversation around the protests, but the level of interest seems to have declined year over year.
 At its second-highest point, the NFL was mentioned 2.6 million times in January 2016 – a fair proxy for interest in the playoffs and the Super Bowl.
-By January of 2017, that had fallen to 2.1 million, even before player protests became a political football.
+By January of 2017, that had fallen to 2.1 million, even before player protests became a political football (pun very much intended).
 Since then, the NFL has recorded just 1.8 million and 1.56 million mentions in January of 2018 and 2019, respectively.

 While the NFL is still the leading sports league in the USA, it’s clear that its position is under threat, at least as far as share of voice goes.
 With that in mind, we’ll be watching this season with interest – not just for the touchdowns, but to see if it can hold off a serious challenge to its number one spot from the NBA.